 Vitamin B7 (Biotin)

-No research shows that it can help with telogen effluvium or androgenetic alopecia.
-Some rare genetic disorders can affect the metabolism and absorption of vitamin B7, in which case you might need to take supplements of it.
+Some rare genetic disorders can affect the metabolism and absorption of vitamin B7, in which case you might need to take supplements for it.

 Vitamin B9 (Folic Acid)

-There are many different ways in which vitamin C helps in the growth of healthy hair, such as:
+As far as the hair is concerned, there are many different ways in which vitamin C helps, such as:

 - This antioxidant can protect the hair from free radical oxidative stress.